Table of Contents

 #1) Identify Your Current Processes

 To start, figure out which of your accounting processes you want to automate.
-Not every task is built for automation, so consider things like:
+Not every task is built for automation, so consider tasks like:

-- Repetitive and frequent jobs an employee is performing
+- Repetitive and frequent jobs and employee is doing

 - Don’t require a high level of personal connection or human touch